 Implementing Operation Ichthys

-There are 4 procedures that must be considered when mobilising the Church underground in what I’m calling Operation Ichthys or M4:
+There are 4 procedures that must be considered when mobilising the Church underground in what we are calling Operation Ichthys or M4:

 - Meeting In Secret